Critical Location, Critical Metals

 Key pieces of information about the business that you need to know about.

 Power Metallic’s flagship NISK project sits in Quebec’s James Bay region, a tier-one jurisdiction with stable rules and strong political support.
 The project is strategically positioned beside major infrastructure, including a Hydro-Quebec substation and provincial highway, keeping operations efficient as drilling expands across new high-priority targets.
 Quebec also offers exploration and development tax credits that stretch capital further.
-The polymetallic nature of the NISK deposit, nickel, copper, cobalt and PGEs, directly aligns with rising demand for battery metals.
-With the latest drilling expanding the mineralised footprint at Lion and strengthening the project’s growth outlook, Power Metallic’s position in a low-risk, hydro-powered region could offer a meaningful long-term advantage.
+The polymetallic nature of the NISK deposit, nickel, copper, cobalt and PGEs, directly aligns with rising demand for battery metals, with recent drilling reinforcing the growing contribution of palladium, platinum and gold within copper-equivalent grades.
+With the latest drilling expanding the mineralised footprint at Lion and extending high-grade zones down plunge and to the west, Power Metallic’s position in a low-risk, hydro-powered region could offer a meaningful long-term advantage.

 Unlike companies that add ESG later, Power Metallic is building sustainability in from day one.
 It has partnered with Karbon-X to offset drilling emissions and continues evaluating electric drilling equipment.
 At a future mine stage, the company plans to use bioleaching, a lower-impact extraction method that uses microbes instead of chemicals.
 The ultramafic tailings at NISK could also naturally lock away carbon.
-With new drilling success strengthening the long-term development case and management signalling confidence through its plan to pursue a U.S. listing, Power Metallic is positioning itself as a potential first-of-its-kind carbon-neutral nickel mine, a meaningful draw for OEMs and investors seeking clean, traceable supply.
+With new drilling success strengthening the long-term development case and supporting confidence in the scale and continuity of the Lion Zone, and management signalling confidence through its plan to pursue a U.S. listing, Power Metallic is positioning itself as a potential first-of-its-kind carbon-neutral nickel mine, a meaningful draw for OEMs and investors seeking clean, traceable supply.

-Power Metallic’s exploration at the Lion Zone continues to show strong promise, supported by new drill hits that confirm thick zones of high grade copper.
-These results indicate stronger rock quality and wider mineralised areas than previously known.
-The company is still only drilling a small one square kilometre portion of a much larger forty five square kilometre land package, which leaves significant room for new discoveries.
-A one hundred thousand metre drill program runs through 2026, covering detailed and expansion drilling.
-Modern geophysics is improving target accuracy, and the upcoming deep target campaign, including the large underground anomaly and the Tiger target, could unlock the next breakthrough.
-With continued progress and growing confidence in the geology, investors could see meaningful resource growth and the early signs of a district scale opportunity.
+Power Metallic’s exploration at the Lion Zone continues to show strong promise, supported by new drill hits that confirm thick, high-grade down-plunge extensions and consistent polymetallic continuity.
+Recent metallurgical testing shows that these metals can be recovered at exceptionally high rates, reinforcing the quality of the discovery.
+The results point to stronger rock quality and increasing continuity of higher-grade lodes than previously understood.
+The company is still only drilling a small one square kilometre portion of a much larger forty-five square kilometre land package, leaving significant room for new discoveries.
+A one hundred thousand metre drill program runs through 2026, covering both detailed and expansion drilling.
+Modern geophysics is improving target accuracy, and the combination of scale, grade and recovery strengthens confidence in a much larger system taking shape.

-Borehole Electromagnetic (BHEM) surveying has proven to be one of the most effective tools for delineating high-grade mineralisation, outperforming newer technologies like satellite-enabled ANT in refining drill targets.
-Its success has been critical in guiding recent drilling at the Lion Zone
+Borehole Electromagnetic (BHEM) surveying has proven to be one of the most effective tools for outlining high-grade mineralisation, playing a key role in guiding recent Lion Zone success and continuing to sharpen future drill targets.

 The key events that could drive investment opportunities and shift markets.

-Drill Results (Lion & Tiger Zones): Continued drilling at the high-grade Lion Zone and adjacent Tiger Zone is expected to deliver follow-up intercepts.
+Drill Results (Lion & Tiger Zones): Continued drilling at the high-grade Lion Zone and adjacent Tiger Zone is expected to deliver follow-up intercepts, building on recent thick down-plunge extensions and western lenses.
 Step-out success could expand known mineralisation and show continuity across new targets, which would support a larger resource base and stronger economics.

 Geophysics & Targeting (Fall-Winter Update): Power Metallic will release a program update including results from its property-wide EM surveys.
-These findings could refine existing targets and identify entirely new zones, supporting the company’s thesis that multiple high-grade pods may exist across the 45 km2 land package.
+These findings could refine existing targets and identify entirely new zones, particularly extensions west and down plunge of Lion, supporting the company’s thesis that multiple high-grade pods may exist across the 45 km2 land package.

 Updated Resource Estimate: A revised and potentially much larger resource estimate incorporating the Lion Zone and new drilling from 2025 will be critical.
 Investors are watching for increases in tonnage and grade that validate the exploration model and support future economic studies.